ROSS-org/RIO/specs.md

 ### Read Me File

-This is a human readable file that will **not** be parsed by the ROSSIO system.
+This is a human readable file that will **not** be parsed by the RIO system.
 This file contains information about the checkpoint files, including:

 - How many files are in the checkpoint
 - The name of the checkpoint
-- The version of ROSS and ROSSIO (in git hashes)
+- The version of ROSS and RIO (in git hashes)
 - Date the files were written
 - Other details about the ROSS config and model